Expressing Possibility

 Friend: Are you traveling next year?

-💡 “Might have” speculates about events that could have happened in the past but are uncertain.
-It’s often paired with other modal verbs like “could have” or “may have.”
+💡 Use “might have” to speculate about events that could have happened in the past but remain uncertain.
+This form is similar to “could have” or “may have.”

 - Dialogue 1: